Your Ikigai Alignment Snapshot

 1. Areas of contrast

-Looking across the seven areas, where did you notice the biggest gap between how things feel today and how you’d like them to feel in three months?
+Where is the biggest gap between how things feel now — and how you want them to feel in three months?

 2. Load-bearing areas

-Which areas feel like they’re carrying the most weight in your life right now?
+Which areas feel like they’re carrying most of the weight right now?

 3. Energy and attention

-When you look at your responses as a whole, where does your energy naturally want to go?
+When you look at your responses as a whole, where does your energy naturally want to move next?

 4. Anything unexpected